-develop, generates, archives and distributes high-quality satellite-derived products of the energy & water cycle in support to monitor, understand and adapt to climate variability and climate change
+The EUMETSAT Satellite Application Facility on Climate Monitoring (CM SAF) develops, generates, archives and distributes high-quality satellite-derived products of the energy and water cycle in support of monitoring, understanding and adapting to climate variability and climate change.